Natural selection in compartmentalized environment with reshuffling: General theory of linear compartmentalized selection

-so the population average fitness is exactly equal to the distribution average molecular fitness.
-This property is a specific feature of the additivity of the fitness in droplets.
-Indeed, under this condition, every molecule of whichever allele produces the same number of new molecules as it would produce being alone in a droplet.
+so the population average fitness is exactly equal to the population average phenotype.
+This property is a specific feature of the phenotype additivity with the linear selection function $f(x) = x$ and with sharing of the reproduction/replicative activity in a compartment among the individuals in it.
+Indeed, under this condition, the local fitness of any individual in any compartment is exactly equal to the average phenotype in that compartment, and thus the result of (\ref{mean-w}) is intuitively expected.